DeMonkeyCoder/brightidsocial/README.md

 ## Admin Panel
 use [this guide](https://www.geeksforgeeks.org/how-to-create-superuser-in-django/)
 ## Docs
-after `python manage.py runserver` you can go to `http://127.0.0.1:8000/api/docs/swagger/` to see the api documentation
+after runnning the command `python manage.py runserver` you can go to `http://127.0.0.1:8000/api/docs/swagger/` to see the api documentation